jebeom/jebeom.github.io/_pages/about.md

 Welcome to my Tech Blog!

-This is Jebeom Chae, who wants to become an expert in the fields of Robotics or Autonomous Driving.
-I'm a **proactive student**, and I also hope to grow up with my collegues.
+This is Jebeom Chae Who wants to become an expert in developing **control systems with machine learning** or in **autonomous driving**.

+And I also interested in devising a better problem‑solving method for challenging tasks, and learning new technologies and tools if the need arises.
+Through this process, I hope to grow up with my collegues.

 I start my blog to record and share what I have learned.